South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 Maryland Schedule Analysis

-- The Terrapins' best win this season came in a 96-68 victory over the No. 3 Iowa Hawkeyes on February 21.
+- The Terrapins' signature win of the season came in a 96-68 victory against the No. 3 Iowa Hawkeyes on February 21.

-- Based on the RPI, the Gamecocks have seven wins against Quadrant 3 teams, tied for the 47th-most in the nation.
+- The Gamecocks have tied for the 47th-most Quadrant 3 victories in the country based on the RPI (seven).

 Maryland 2022-23 Best Wins